Categories

 Cimex Lectulrius and Cimex hemipterus feed on humans while others may rarely do so.

-Cimex Lectulrius Is the common bedbug.
+Cimex Lectulrius is the most common bedbug.

-Cimex hemipterus is the tropical bed bug.
+Cimex hemipterus is the tropical bedbug.

 Not considered to be disease vectors.

-Among the human pathogens detected in bed bugs are hepatitis B virus, hepatitis C virus,, Trypanosoma cruzi, HIV, and methicillin-resistant Staphylococcus aureus: but there is no evidence to confirm that bed bugs are capable of acting as vectors of these diseases to other humans.
+Among the human pathogens detected in bedbugs are hepatitis B virus, hepatitis C virus,, Trypanosoma cruzi, HIV, and methicillin-resistant Staphylococcus aureus: but there is no evidence to confirm that bed bugs are capable of acting as vectors of these diseases to other humans.

 They harbor in dark recesses such as bedclothes, mattresses, springs, bedframes, cracks, crevices, and wallpaper.